GaryHostt/beginner_ERP_OIC/README.md

 # Conclusion

-You have now learned how to use OIC as a 'pseudo' API Gateway, configure webhooks, and to take advantage of OIC's event listening capabilities.
+You have now learned how to use OIC as a 'pseudo' API Gateway (click [here](https://www.oracle.com/cloud-native/api-gateway/) for 'real' APIGW), configure webhooks, and to take advantage of OIC's event listening capabilities.
 To learn more about what you can do with ERP & OIC, click [here](https://antonyjr.github.io/Hands-On-Labs/ERP-Integration-Patterns/html/index.html).
 To learn more about what you can do with OIC in general, click [here](https://garyhostt.github.io/Oracle_Integration/).
 For batch jobs with BICC, start [here](https://github.com/GaryHostt/Oracle_Integration/blob/master/Intro.md).